How Utility Deregulation Benefits Connecticut Electricity Customers

 The movement behind deregulation suggested that the utilities should be broken up.
 Under deregulation, other companies would be allowed to generate electricity, and still, other companies would be allowed to buy electricity from the generators and sell it directly to customers.
 The role of utilities would change.
 In deregulated markets, the utilities would simply take electricity from the generators, transmit it to the grid and deliver it to customers’ homes.
 The utilities would only charge for the distribution of electricity, although they could still sell electricity “at a price set by state regulators” if customers didn’t want to switch to a competing electricity supplier.

-Deregulation was meant to encourage competition among multiple electricity suppliers, which would ultimately drive down energy prices and help customers save money on monthly electric bills.
+Deregulation was meant to encourage competition among multiple electricity suppliers, which would ultimately drive down energy prices and help customers reduce monthly electric bill costs.

 Connecticut began to deregulate in 1998 when the state legislature passed a law to restructure the utilities.
 On Jan.
 1, 2000, the law went into effect, and utilities such as Connecticut Light & Power (CL&P) and The United Illuminating Company (UI) were broken up and competing suppliers were allowed to enter the market.